-A babymoon is more than an excuse to get away.
-While it may not be an obvious must-have like onesies, bottles and swaddles, pros insist the benefits of taking a babymoon are abundant.
+A babymoon is more than an excuse to getaway.
+While it may not be an obvious must-have like onesies, bottles and swaddles, pros insist on the benefits of taking a babymoon are abundant.
 So, if you were looking for some reasons as to why you should plan a getaway before welcoming your new bundle, here’s 10.

 Reconnecting with your SO one-on-one

-Amri Kibbler, co-founder of HeyMama, an online community for working moms, says she is a huge advocate for vacations in general, especially a babymoon.
+Amri Kibbler, the co-founder of HeyMama, an online community for working moms, says she is a huge advocate for vacations in general, especially a babymoon.
 “Making sure you take time to get away and reconnect to the people that are important to you in life is of the utmost importance to be able to show up fully prepared to take over the world,” she says.

 “One of the biggest benefits of a babymoon is having an opportunity for partners to focus on their relationship,” adds Rachel O’Neill, Ph.D., an Ohio-based licensed professional clinical counselor and Talkspace therapist.
 “Even under the best circumstances your relationship changes when a child is born, and connecting and focusing on what it’s like to be in a relationship can be helpful and set the stage for an effective transition into the role of parent.”

 And Amy Cirbus, Ph.D, counseling psychologist and director of clinical content at Talkspace, stresses it is important for moms who are not carrying — perhaps you are using a surrogate or adopting — and their partners to have quality time.
-“It can be even more essential for these couples to connect with each other before the demands of a new child takes priority within the household, get on the same page, and take a collective breath together,” she explains.
+“It can be even more essential for these couples to connect with each other before the demands of a new child take priority within the household, get on the same page, and take a collective breath together,” she explains.